cjolowicz/blog/content/posts/hypermodern-python-07-deployment.md

   - docker
 ---

-In this seventh and last installment of the Hypermodern Python series, I'm going to discuss various options to deploy your project.
+In this appendix to the Hypermodern Python series, I'm going to discuss how to deploy your project with Docker.

 For your reference, below is a list of the articles in this series.